Josh Ravin: Atlanta Braves

 On November 20, 2017, Ravin was traded to the Atlanta Braves in exchange for cash considerations.
 On March 5, 2018, the Braves outrighted Ravin off the 40-man roster.
 On March 31, Ravin was called up by the Braves and had his contract purchased back to the 40-man roster by the team.
 He was designated for assignment on April 21, after he posted a 6.00 ERA in 2 big league games.
 He was outrighted to the Triple-A Gwinnett Stripers on April 25, 2018.

 On June 14, 2018, while pitching for Gwinnett, Ravin was hit in the head by a line drive.
 After several minutes he was able to stand up but needed assistance exiting the field.
 He elected free agency on October 11, 2018.

 Chiba Lotte Marines

 On January 7, 2019, Ravin signed with the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
 Ravin spent the majority of the year with Lotte's farm team, only making two appearances for the main club, where he struggled mightily, facing 12 batters and allowing 5 earned runs in 1 2/3 innings of work.
 On November 30, the Marines announced that they would not re-sign Ravin for the 2020 season.
 On December 2, he became a free agent.

 Lexington Legends

 On May 4, 2021, Ravin signed with the Lexington Legends of the Atlantic League of Professional Baseball.
 Ravin recorded a 2.57 ERA in 7 appearances before he was released on July 2.

 Personal life

-Ravin's brother, Joel, was shot five times after being kidnapped on October 4, 2015 and survived.
+Ravin's brother, Joel, was shot five times after being kidnapped on October 4, 2015, and survived.
+Joel died on March 28, 2023, after his body was discovered in a van fire in Woodland Hills.